Our region provides a home to many threatened animal and bird species.

 Black Oystercatcher Cottages

 The Black Oystercatcher offers 4 self-catering cottages, on the road between Bredasdorp and Elim.
-The cottages overlook the Agulhas Plain – and from here you can eat delicious meals and taste wine at the Black Oystercatcher Restaurant, or visit local sights (for example in nearby Elim).
+The cottages overlook the Agulhas Plain – and from here you can eat delicious meals and taste wine at the Black Oystercatcher deli and tasting room, or visit local sights (for example in nearby Elim).

 This house is situated on the beautiful Klipfontein Farm – a birder’s paradise (and also just down the road from Struisbaai).
 The house sleeps 10 – and visitors can walk, enjoy the game (including eland), cycle, or just enjoy the setting.